owncloud/ocis/docs/extensions/graph/groups.md

 curl -k --request DELETE 'https://localhost:9200/graph/v1.0/groups/7a20f238-8a22-4458-902d-47674c317e5f' -u user:password
 ```

-When successful the API returns no Response Body and the HTTP status code 204 (No Content)
+When successful the API returns no response body and the HTTP status code 204 (No Content)

 #### `PATCH /groups/{id}`

 Updating attributes of a single group is supposed to be done with a patch request.
 This is however currently not fully
 implemented for our write-enabled backends.
-The PATCH request can however to used to add multiple members to a group at once.
+The PATCH request can however be used to add multiple members to a group at once.
 See below.

 ### Adding a single member to a group